William Potter Gale

-William Potter Gale (1916-1988) was a political activist who was involved with several white supremacist groups, including Christian Identity and the Posse Comitatus.
-He was tied to the Aryan Nations, the Church of Jesus Christ–Christian, the Sovereign citizen movement, and the Militia Movement.
+William Potter Gale (November 20, 1916 – April 28, 1988) was an American political activist who was involved with several white supremacist groups, including Christian Identity and the Posse Comitatus.
+He had connections to the Church of Jesus Christ–Christian, Aryan Nations, the sovereign citizen movement, and the militia movement.

 Early life and career

 William Potter Gale was born on November 20, 1916, the fourth of five children of Charles Gale and Mary Agnes Potter.
-He was named after his maternal grandfather, William Potter; His father was raised as a Jew but rejected Judaism.
-Potter's father Charles was descended from a long line of religiously devout Jews.
-Charles Gale arrived in the United States in 1894, fleeing from the antisemitic pogroms and the economic instability which were occurring in the Russian Empire, changing his family's name from "Grabifker" to Gale.
+He was named after his maternal grandfather, William Potter.
+According to Gale's daughters in interviews with author Daniel Levitas after Gale's death, Charles Gale arrived in the United States in 1894, fleeing from the antisemitic pogroms and the economic instability which were occurring in the Russian Empire, changing his family's name from "Grabifker" to Gale.
 At the age of 18, Charles Gale lied about his age and place of birth in order to serve in the US Army, but he truthfully listed his ethnicity as "Hebrew" on his military enlistment papers.
 Charles abandoned Judaism, married a non-Jewish woman, and raised their children as Christians.
-Charles Gale's siblings continued to practice Judaism.

 An Army Lieutenant Colonel, William Potter Gale served on General Douglas MacArthur's staff during World War II.
 After leaving the army, Gale became an Episcopalian minister, but he eventually founded his own church.
 He also joined the John Birch Society.

 In 1964, he opened a securities firm in Glendale, California, and ran in the GOP primary for the 27th Congressional District without success.

+Beliefs

+Gale was one of the few Christian Identity ministers to publish a doctrinal statement.
+He did this in a 1963 pamphlet titled The Faith of Our Fathers.
+His position was similar to that of Betrand Comparet.